vohi/minicoin/README.md

 ## Machine definition

+minicoin is based on vagrant, but tries to provide a clearer separation of the data defining machines, and the code implementing the logic.
+Hence, there is only one `Vagrantfile` which contains the vagrant configuration code, takes care of setting appropriate defaults, works around limitations, and runs the provisioning steps from the machine's definition.
+You will probably never have to change this file.

 Machines are defined in the `machines` section of the `boxes.yml` file.
 The default `boxes.yml` file is loaded first; a `boxes.yml` file in `~/minicoin`